 As adults, we are used to processing information much quicker, but kids…they take time.

-Think of it this way: Keeping realistic expectations and waiting is the difference between you giving up and throwing your latte in the air vs. you calmly taking a sip of your latte while you employ “wait time.”
+Think of it this way: Keeping realistic expectations and waiting is the difference between you giving up and throwing your tea in the air vs. you calmly taking a sip of your tea while you employ “wait time.”

-If your directions aren’t up for negotiation, keep that door closed with a lock.
-Preferably a deadbolt.
+If your directions aren’t up for negotiation, keep that door firmly closed.
 Offering choices is a fabulous way to help end power struggles and enjoy a happier home.
-But…

-Instead of… “Can you put your shoes on please?”
+Instead of… “Can you pick up your toys?”

-There are several good ‘ole fashioned standby games to play with kids to help them 1) Listen and hear what you are instructing and 2) Actually follow the directions you shared.
-I will list them briefly here:
+There are several good ‘ole fashioned standby games to play with kids to help them 1) Listen and hear what you are instructing and 2) Practice following the directions you shared.

 One person is Simon or Elmo or Dora or Spiderman or Teacher or Whoever, and this person is the “leader.”
 Simon gives a set of instructions and everyone else follows.
 The person who doesn’t follow the instructions is “out.”
 And the person who follows the instructions throughout the game, wins Simon Says.